Jeff Ross: Stand-up, writing and roast comedy

 Ross began performing stand-up in 1989 after attending a comedy class.
 He appeared on A&E's An Evening at the Improv in 1994.
 By 1995 he was performing at iconic New York clubs like the Comedy Cellar and Stand Up NY.
 That same year he was invited by the New York Friars Club to participate in a roast of actor Steven Seagal.

 Ross became a regular at the Friars Club roasts and was given the title of "Roastmaster General".
 The Friars Club's first televised event was the roast of Drew Carey that was broadcast on Comedy Central in 1998.
-Ross credits a particular joke that he made at the expense of attendees Bea Arthur and Sandra Bernhardt at the 1999 roast of Jerry Stiller for taking his roasting career to the next level.
+Ross credits a particular joke that he made at the expense of attendees Bea Arthur and Sandra Bernhard at the 1999 roast of Jerry Stiller for taking his roasting career to the next level.
 That same year Jimmy Kimmel hired Ross as a writer on The Man Show and Ross also wrote some of the punchlines for Billy Crystal's monologue at the Oscars in 2000.

 In 2003 Comedy Central began producing their own celebrity roasts.
 Ross has been a roaster at all Comedy Central roasts since the 2005 roast of Pamela Anderson.
-During his Comedy Central Roast appearances Ross became known for dressing-up in edgy and sometimes controversial costumes: He roasted Charlie Sheen dressed as Muammar Gaddafi; he roasted Rob Lowe dressed as Purple Rain-era Prince on an episode that aired five months after the musician's death; he roasted Roseanne Barr dressed as the late football coach Joe Paterno during the height of the Penn State child sex abuse scandal; he also roasted James Franco wearing cornrows and a neck tattoo in reference to Franco's character in the 2012 film Spring Breakers.
+During his Comedy Central Roast appearances Ross became known for dressing up in edgy and sometimes controversial costumes: He roasted Charlie Sheen dressed as Muammar Gaddafi; he roasted Rob Lowe dressed as Purple Rain-era Prince on an episode that aired five months after the musician's death; he roasted Roseanne Barr dressed as the late football coach Joe Paterno during the height of the Penn State child sex abuse scandal; he also roasted James Franco wearing cornrows and a neck tattoo in reference to Franco's character in the 2012 film Spring Breakers.

 Ross has participated as a roaster on the following Comedy Central Roasts: